 According to the EU Commission, Mobile Health (mHealth) covers health practice supported by mobile devices, monitoring devices, and other wireless devices.
-To deliver such practices, applications that belong to mHealth category, such as fitness tracking apps, medical reference aps, and nutrition apps, collect data about users’ health status, lifestyle activity, physiological status, geo positioning, genetics, and many more.
+To deliver such practices, applications that belong to mHealth categories, such as fitness tracking apps, medical reference apps, and nutrition apps, collect data about users’ health status, lifestyle activity, physiological status, geo positioning, genetics, and much more.

 According to EU Data Protection Directive, those kinds of data using by mHealth apps are classified as “sensitive” and require a higher level of data protection, in addition to collecting consents from users and send notifications to Data Protection Authorities (DPA).
 Sensitive data includes also those revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, trade-union membership, and the processing of data concerning health or sex life.

 Although this classification seems clearly defined, it is not always easy to understand if data collected by an app belong to sensitive data category or not.
 For example, in the case of health tracking apps, the classification is extremely challenging.